 We found that most interventions (n=11, 68.75%) achieved a score of 3 or 4 for effectiveness, reflecting changes in behavior and tangible results, respectively, and that the overwhelming majority of interventions used a mixed-method approach (n=14, 87.5%) consisting of didactic lectures, projects, seminars, simulations, among others.
-The interventions that achieved lower scores, 1 or 2, often lacked an opportunity for students to apply what they had learned in a didactic setting, such as the Business and Leadership course at Boston University.27 The purpose of the course was to explore nontraditional physician career paths, such as pursuing an MBA and spending most of one's career in hospital leadership as opposed to clinical medicine.
-This course gave students a better understanding of the healthcare system in the United States and increased interest in pursuing leadership positions, but failed to give students the chance to practice what they had learned or produce tangible results in the form of a project or presentation.
-The same could be said for the Physician as Leader course and the First-Year Leadership Programme at the University of Michigan.^{28,29} The Peak Performance educational activity at the University of North Carolina utilized a simulation to give medical students the opportunity to act as senior residents with multiple demands on their time and resources so that the student could practice different leadership and coping strategies; however, when evaluating participants, it was not clear that their involvement in the intervention had any specific or tangible impact on their behavior.23 For studies that were able to achieve high scores for effectiveness, they describe interventions that were designed for the purpose of generating a tangible result or observable change in behavior that could be objectively assessed.
-We suggest using mixed-method approach when developing leadership curricula for undergraduate medical students so participants have the benefit of supported learning and independent application of acquired skills.
-Begin with a didactic or instructional component that defines program goals and expectations, and follow this with an opportunity for students to work individually and in groups on a project or simulation to apply what they have learned in a meaningful way.
+The interventions that achieved lower scores of 1 or 2 often lacked an opportunity for students to apply what they had learned in a didactic setting, such as the Business and Leadership course at Boston University.27 The purpose of the course was to explore nontraditional physician career paths, such as pursuing an MBA and spending most of one's career in hospital leadership as opposed to clinical medicine.
+This course gave students a better understanding of the healthcare system in the United States and increased interest in pursuing leadership positions but failed to give students the chance to practice what they had learned or produce tangible results in the form of a project or presentation.
+The same could be said for the Physician as Leader course and the First-Year Leadership Program at the University of Michigan.^{28,29} The Peak Performance educational activity at the University of North Carolina utilized a simulation to give medical students the opportunity to act as senior residents with multiple demands on their time and resources so that the student could practice different leadership and coping strategies.
+However, when evaluating participants, it was unclear whether or not their involvement in the intervention had any specific or tangible impact on their behavior.23

+The studies that achieved high scores for effectiveness described interventions that were designed for the purpose of generating a tangible result or an observable change in behavior that could be objectively assessed.
+We suggest using the mixed-method approach when developing leadership curricula for undergraduate medical students, to include both the benefit of supported learning and independent application of acquired skills.
+The ideal setup would be to begin with a didactic or instructional component that defines program goals and expectations, and follow this with an opportunity for students to work individually and in groups on a project or simulation to apply what they have learned in a meaningful way.